 Simple English definitions for legal terms

-Read a random definition: functional obsolescence
+Read a random definition: joint and mutual will

 A guaranteed-sale contract is an agreement between two or more parties that creates enforceable obligations.
 It can be a written document or a verbal agreement.
 The contract promises that a certain item or property will be sold within a specific time frame, and if it is not sold, the seller will buy it themselves.
 This type of contract is often used in real estate transactions.